 Fifth year residents spend time rotating through each of the major institutions.
 In addition, six months are spent as administrative chief residents at each of the major institutions, where "admin" PGY 5 residents are held responsible for daily service responsibilities and scheduling while also continuing their commitments to the operating room and clinic.

-The final year of residency offers the opportunity for each chief resident to spent 4 months on a dedicated "chief rotation" at MGH or BWH.
+The final year of residency offers the opportunity for each chief resident to spent 4.5 months on a dedicated "chief rotation" at MGH and BWH.
 The resident essentially functions as a member of the staff and has dedicated OR time as well as their own clinic time.
-A two-month elective rotation is also scheduled during the final year during which time many residents choose to focus on research interests or pursue a clinical opportunity outside of the Harvard-affiliated system.
+An elective and cosmetic surgery rotation is also scheduled during the final year during which time many residents choose to focus on research interests or pursue a clinical opportunity outside of the Harvard-affiliated system.

 Conferences & Core Curriculum